mutasim77/knowledge-sharing/AWS Cloud Computing/README.md

 1. **Cost-Efficiency:** With cloud computing, you pay for what you use, avoiding the need to invest in expensive hardware upfront.
 2. **Scalability:** It allows you to easily scale up or down based on your needs without the hassle of buying and installing new equipment.
 3. **Accessibility:** You can access your data and applications from anywhere with an internet connection, making collaboration and remote work more efficient.
+4. **Massive Economies of scale:** Because of aggregate usage from all customers, AWS can achieve higher economies of scale and pass savings on to customers.

 #### Types of Cloud Computing ✨:
 1. **Infrastructure as a Service (IaaS):** Provides virtualized computing resources over the internet.
 Users can rent virtual machines and storage.